 At the subsequent 6-month review hearing, Brian was in the 6th grade.
 He was an above average student and was reported to be healthy and active.
 He remained with the same foster family and had one incident where he stole \$25.00 from his foster parents' children.
 Brian also completed a 14-session youth leadership project organized by DFCS.
 Brian's mother did not comply with her court-ordered family reunification services, and she had refused to sign the service plan.
 She was reported to be moving frequently, although she did begin having regular visits with Brian.
-At this time, family reunification services were terminated and Brian entered post permanency planning services.
+At this time, family reunification services.